bwaidelich/Wwwision.Neos.GraphQL/README.md

 composer require wwwision/neos-graphql
 ```

-*Note: Since there is no final release yet, you might need to add `"minimum-stability": "dev"` to your root composer manifest!*

-Test whether the GraphiQL IDE works by navigating to `/neos/graphql`.
+Test whether the GraphQL Playground works by navigating to `/neos/graphql`.
 You should be redirected to the Neos Login form and then back to the GraphiQL interface.

 ## Usage

 All the types, queries and mutations are documented and in sync with the PHP API, so this should be pretty self-explanatory
-if you're familiar with [GraphQL](http://graphql.org/) and/or with the [GraphiQL IDE](https://github.com/graphql/graphiql).
+if you're familiar with [GraphQL](http://graphql.org/) and/or with the [GraphQL Playground](https://github.com/prisma-labs/graphql-playground).

 Here are some random snapshots of the package in action: